Nonye2K3/chia/CLI-Commands-Reference.md

 **What does the ratio of full proofs vs expected proofs mean?**
 * If the ratio is >1, your plot was relatively lucky for this run of challenges.
 * If the ratio is <1, your plot was relatively unlucky.
-    * This shouldn't really concern you unless your ratio is <0.70 # If so, do a more thorough `chia plots check`
+    * This shouldn't really concern you unless your ratio is <0.70 # If so, do a more thorough `chia plots check` by increasing your `-n`

+The plots check challenge is a static challenge.
+For example if you run a plots check 20 times, with 30 tries against the same file, it will produce the same result every time.
+So while you may see a plot ratio << 1 for a plot check with `x` number of tries, it does not mean that the plot itself is worthless.
+It just means that given these static challenges, the plot is producing however many proofs.
+As the number of tries (`-n`) increases, we would expect the ratio to not be << 1.
+Since Mainnet is live, and given that the blockchain has new challenges with every signage point - just because a plot is having a bad time with one specific challenge, does not mean it has the same results versus another challenge.
+"Number of plots" and "k-size" are much more influential factors at winning blocks than "proofs produced per challenge".

-In theory, a plot with a ratio >> 1 would be more likely to win challenges on the blockchain.
+**In theory**, a plot with a ratio >> 1 would be more likely to win challenges on the blockchain.
 Likewise, a plot with a ratio << 1 would be less likely to win.
 However, in practice, this isn't actually going to be noticeable.
-"Number of plots" and "k-size" are much more influential factors at winning blocks than "proofs produced per challenge".
-Therefore, don't worry if your plot check ratios are less than 1, unless they're _significantly_ less than 1.
+Therefore, don't worry if your plot check ratios are less than 1, unless they're _significantly_ less than 1 for _many_ `-n`.

 # Other commands (not yet documented)